amosehiguese/amosehiguese/README.md

 1) Backend Developer
 2) Kubernetes Engineer

-I also fancy other languages like TypeScript, Java, and Python but I'm mostly using Golang currently😊.
+I also fancy other languages like TypeScript, Java, and Python but I'm mostly using Golang😊

 I like what I do and I do what I like.